 CBD, or cannabidiol, is one of more than 100 cannabinoids found in the cannabis plant (THC is the other most well-known).
 Because cannabis is still illegal under federal law, it’s been difficult to generate a lot of solid research on pets and CBD.
 The majority of existing research involves dogs, but those results are promising.
-Some studies are showing that osteoarthritic dogs given CBD become more active and comfortable.
+Some studies, published in Frontiers in Veterinary Science, are showing that osteoarthritic dogs given CBD become more active and comfortable.

 CBD and other cannabinoids, including THC, interact with our endocannabinoid system.
 This biological network of neurotransmitters and cannabinoid receptors is present throughout the brains and bodies of all vertebrates (mammals, birds, reptiles, and fish) and helps maintain the body’s homeostasis.
 THC connects with CB1 receptors and produces a “high” feeling, while CBD interacts with CB2 receptors to produce effects like calmness and pain reduction, without the high.